A history of our campaigns

 2010: We urged health organisations to sign our charter

-Three years later in 2010 we launched the Getting it right PDF charter, which provided trusts and health organisations with guidance on how they could improve the care received by people with a learning disability.
-Over 200 trusts, hospitals and organisations signed up to the Getting it right charter , committing to improve healthcare for people with a learning disability.
+Three years later in 2010 we launched the Getting it right PDF charter, which provided trusts and health organisations Organisations are groups like companies and businesses. with guidance Guidance means being given clear instructions to be able to do something well. on how they could improve the care received by people with a learning disability.
+Over 200 trusts, hospitals and organisations signed up to the Getting it right charter A charter is a piece of paper that says how things should be done. , committing to improve healthcare for people with a learning disability.

 2011: A person with a learning disability is elected